Our lawyers are investigating Zantac lawsuits in all 50 states.

-N-Nitrosodimethylamine (“NDMA”) is a chemical byproduct of certain industrial processes NDMA has long been recognized as a potent human carcinogen.
+N-Nitrosodimethylamine (“NDMA”) is a chemical byproduct of certain industrial processes NDMA has long been recognized as a potential human carcinogen.
 NDMA is highly toxic to the human body, especially the liver, and has been conclusively linked to various forms of cancer since the 1970s.

-In 2018 Chinese pharmaceutical manufacturers unexpectedly discovered that large quantities of generic Valsartan (a very popular blood pressure drug) were contaminated with high NDMA levels.
+In 2018 Chinese pharmaceutical manufacturers unexpectedly discovered that enormous quantities of generic Valsartan (a very popular blood pressure drug) were contaminated with high NDMA levels.

 The results of the Valisure testing on heartburn drugs dropped a bombshell on the pharmaceutical community.
 Valisure found that Zantac and other generic versions of Ranitidine contained dangerously high levels of NDMA.

 In September 2019, the FDA issued a public safety warning stating that Zantac and generic Ranitidine contained “unacceptable” levels of NDMA.

-In response, the 3 largest retail pharmacy stores in the U.S. (Rite Aid, CVS, and Walgreens) have pulled Zantac and its generic alternatives from their shelves.
+In response, the three largest retail pharmacy stores in the U.S. (Rite Aid, CVS, and Walgreens) have pulled Zantac and its generic alternatives from their shelves.
 Many manufacturers of generic Zantac have already recalled their products.
 To date, however, Sanofi has not issued a safety recall of Zantac.

 What Are the Potential Injuries from Zantac?

 NDMA not only causes cancer but at very high levels it can actually function as a poison.
-There are several reported cases in which acute, high-dose ingestion of NDMA has caused liver damage, internal bleeding and death.
+There are several reported cases in which acute, high-dose ingestion of NDMA has caused liver damage, internal bleeding, and death.
 Animal testing found that ingestion of moderate to high levels of NDMA in water or food can damage the liver after just a few weeks.

 So what exactly are the plaintiffs’ contending in this case?
 Is everyone who took Zantac going to get cancer?
 Of course not.
-The reasons why people get cancer are complex and not fully understood.
+The reasons people get cancer are complex and not fully understood.
 But plaintiffs’ argument in these cases is more like this:

 What Are the Zantac Lawsuits About?